-Host Maps visualize hosts together on one screen, with metrics made comprehensible via color and shape.
+Infrastructure Maps (Host Maps and Container Maps) help you to visualize hosts and containers on one screen, with metrics made comprehensible through color and shape.

-Filter by limits the Host Map to a specific subset of an infrastructure.
-The filter input bar in the top left enables filtering of the Host Map by tags as well as Datadog-provided attributes.
+Use the Filter input box to limit an Infrastructure Map to a specific subset of an infrastructure.
+The filter input bar in the top left enables filtering of the Infrastructure Map by tags as well as Datadog-provided attributes.

-If the filter input bar is empty, the map displays all hosts that are reporting the selected metric to Datadog.
+If the filter input bar is empty, the map displays all hosts/containers that are reporting the selected metric to Datadog.

 tag:value strictly matches the tag, while filtering for